 So inflammation, including the pain, redness, swelling, and discomfort of you feel, is simply a side effect of your white blood cells getting to work.
 But that doesn’t mean you should just embrace it, especially if you’re experiencing chronic inflammation.
 You can relieve some of the nasty symptoms with essential oils.

-Eucalyptus is one of the most popular essential oils, and for good reason.
-One of the many ailments it can alleviate is inflammation.
+Eucalyptus is one of the most popular essential oils for its many amazing qualities and benefits.
+In particular, one of the ailments that it can alleviate is inflammation.
 Like several other oils, eucalyptus has been shown to fight symptoms of inflammation including pain and swelling.

-For example, one study discovered that consistent aromatherapy with eucalyptus essential oil alleviated pain and regulated healthy blood pressure.
+For instance, one study discovered that consistent aromatherapy with eucalyptus essential oil alleviated pain and regulated healthy blood pressure.

-Eucalyptus is one of the best essential oils for inflammation.
+Eucalyptus is one of the best essential oils for pain and inflammation.
 It can be used to treat physical pain from an injury.
-It also relieves headaches, clears congestion, and minimizes swelling in your sinuses.
-Plus, eucalyptus oil can assist the immune system to help fight infections.
-This helps minimize the inflammatory response, speeding up the healing process.
+This powerful essential oil also relieves headaches, clears congestion, and minimizes swelling in your sinuses.
+In addition, eucalyptus can assist the immune system to help fight infections.
+For this reason, it helps minimize the inflammatory response, speeding up the healing process.

 Tip: Try to use eucalyptus oil topically to alleviate your injuries.
 If your inflammation is being caused by an illness or infection, add a bit of eucalyptus oil to a warm bath.
 Another tip is by adding it to the bottoms of your feet, which can offer a wide variety of benefits.